 To be a candidate for the Diploma you must

-- Possess a law degree from a Scottish university, or a qualification accepted by the Senatus as equivalent thereto.
+- possess a law degree from a Scottish university, or a qualification accepted by the Senatus as equivalent.

-- Have passed or obtained exemption from the professional examinations of the Law Society of Scotland in those subjects required in terms of the Admission as Solicitor (Scotland) Regulations.
+- have passed or obtained exemption from the professional examinations of the Law Society of Scotland in all subjects required under the Admission as Solicitor (Scotland) Regulations 2011.

 - Business Organisations